 The PPF didn’t mince their words when they said that they receive reports of transfer clients making the often risky decision to transfer their pension based on “greed and fear”.

 Speaking specifically about transfers away from the British Steel Pension Scheme, Protheroe said that “There is evidence of poor advice”, adding that there were reports of a “feeding frenzy” of financial advisers around BSPS looking for lucrative transfers like “vultures”.

 Was your BSPS transfer suitable?

 Financial advisers have strict rules they are supposed to follow in order to ensure they are advising in YOUR best interests, and not simply lining their pockets.
-Considering that MPs are now asking financial advisers connected to BSPS transfers to provide evidence for an inquiry, it could be a good idea to have your pension advice checked to make sure your transfer hasn’t put you at risk.
+Considering that MPs are now asking financial advisers connected to BSPS transfers to provide evidence for an inquiry, it could be a good idea to have your pension advice checked to make sure your transfer hasn’t been mis-sold and put you at risk.
 You could even be due some compensation!Tags: British Steel Pension Scheme